ldelavois/ldelavois/README.md

 ### Hi :grey_exclamation: Welcome on my Github account :grey_exclamation:

-My name is Ludovic DELAVOIS and I live in Bordeaux :wine_glass:.
+My name is Ludovic DELAVOIS and I live in Bordeaux :wine_glass: :fr: .

 I'm a Full Stack Developer with a MS degree in Computer Science :computer: from University of Bordeaux.

 I'm currently working at CIS Valley on .NET/.NET Core projects.
 I've worked on projects in Spring/Angular and also .NET Core.

 I'm interested in programming with new technologies (Back or Front End) and IoT.